 If you use an augmenting mirror to put on make up, cover it up when it is not in use.

-In the Facebook group Feng Shui Journeys I will share some more of my experiences with mirrors.
-I hope you will also share what mirrors say to you, and how you plan to place the mirrors in your home to create happy memories of Feng Shui mirrors.
+I hope you share what mirrors say to you, and how you plan to place the mirrors in your home to create happy memories of Feng Shui mirrors.